 |INF408 Professional Placement||Master of Information Studies|

-The Professional Experience Officer provides liaison between the host organisations, the students and the School of Information Studies, except where other contact procedures are specified for individual subjects.
-The Professional Experience Officer is also responsible for the administrative component of the professional placement.
+The Workplace Learning Officer provides liaison between the host organisations, the students and the School of Information Studies, except where other contact procedures are specified for individual subjects.
+The Workplace Learning Officer is also responsible for the administrative component of the professional placement.

 The subject coordinator is the lecturer responsible for the academic component of the placement.